weimingtom/wmt_vn_study/README.md

 * (**TODO**) xkanon-071209.tar.gz
 * (origin, dead) http://dev.haeleth.net/xkanon.shtml
 * xkanon-haeleth.tar.bz2
-* (not good in xubuntu 64bit, not test in xubuntu 32bit, see xkanon-gtk2-080106.tar.gz)
-(TO TEST, also need to test for rlvm) AIR_SE.zip
+* AIR_SE.zip: not good for xkanon, use kanon_first.zip instead, also need to test for rlvm
 AIR.part1.rar
 AIR最终汉化测试补丁.rar
 AIR_全年齢対象版
+* xkanon-gtk2-080106.tar.gz: good in xubuntu 14.04 32bit, use kanon_first.zip
+not good in xubuntu 20.04 64bit
 * xkanon-gtk2-080106.tar.gz can run in xubuntu 14.04 32bit
-(xkanon-gtk2-080106.tar.gz in xubuntu 20.04 64bit can run but not good
+(xkanon-gtk2-080106.tar.gz also can run in xubuntu 20.04 64bit **but not good**)
 ```
 tar xzf xkanon-gtk2-080106.tar.gz
 cd xkanon-gtk2/